 - Larry D. Ball.
 The Journal of Arizona History.

-"A very readable and careful analysis ...
-An important and reliable account essential for Western history collections and strongly recommended for others."
+An important and reliable account essential for Western history c

 - Library Journal.

 an indispensable source book for students of frontier violence."

 - Books of the Southwest.